Treatments

 The iFuse Implant System may not be appropriate for all patients and not all patients may benefit.
 Read more about the potential risks.

 iFuse Procedure: The entire procedure is performed through a small incision (approximately 3 cm long), along the side of your buttock.
-During the procedure, fluoroscopic guidance provides your surgeon with live imaging to facilitate proper placement of the implants.
+During the procedure, fluoroscopic guidance provides your physician with live imaging to facilitate proper placement of the implants.
 Typically three implants are placed, depending on your size.

 Learn about the iFuse procedure